jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ###drm.playready

-Playready DRM is specific to Internet Explorer 11 and Edge on Windows 8.1 or higher operating systems
+Playready DRM is specific to Internet Explorer 11 and Edge on Windows 8.1 or higher operating systems.

 |Option|Type|Description|Default|
 |---|---|---|---|